 What is the Cervical Spine?

-The cervical spine is the neck region.
-The cervical spine is one of the most important and agile parts of your body.
+The cervical spine is one of the most important and agile parts of your body, as it is the neck region of your body.
 The region begins at the base of the skull and consists of 7 bones separated by intervertebral discs that allow the spine to move freely.
 The neck has the greatest amount of movement of any area of the spine, and is also responsible for protecting the spinal cord and supporting the skull.
 Because of its vital function in our everyday lives, injury or disease of the cervical spine is a very serious condition.

 What Causes Cervical Spine Pain?